Your browser is not fully supported. Please upgrade your browser.

 SUSTAINABILITY

-How woolgrowers are mitigating methane
+How woolgrowers are reducing emissions and mitigating methane

 The global fashion and textiles industry contributes significantly to greenhouse gas emissions and climate change.
 The production, transportation and care of clothing all generate greenhouse gas emissions such as carbon dioxide, methane and nitrous oxide.